Goldgolem878/-OculusLipsyncPlugin_UE5_5/README.md

 This project was forked from https://github.com/elertil/-OculusLipsyncPlugin_UE5_3

+This hasn't been tested in a packaged game yet

 Forgive me father for I have used chatgpt to fix the code

 LipSyncSequence generation and playback is working